1. What type of boat should I choose?

 Children can go sailing with you at an early age - there is no age limit, however, their stay on board should be closely monitored by adults.
 Be sure to choose the safest cabin for a child (e.g. the front cabin) and a place for it to play (cockpit is a relatively safe place).
 You can also put a safety net along the sides of the boat and children should, by all means, wear life vests.
 You should bring baby food along since it cannot be bought in each shop within the marina.
 You should also consider choosing shorter routes and visiting marinas more frequently due to a safer berthing as well as comfort.

 13. When is the boat supposed to be back in the marina?

-Boats are returned to the base on Friday afternoon/evening with an overnight on board till Saturday morning between 8 AM and 9 AM, when the check-out procedure is done.
-At that time the guests should leave the boat, so that it can be cleaned and prepared for new guests.
+Boats are returned to the base on Friday afternoon/evening with an overnight on board until Saturday morning between 8 AM and 9 AM when the check-out procedure is done.
+At that time the guests should leave the boat so that it can be cleaned and prepared for new guests.
 The vessel can also be returned to the base on Saturday, but before 8 AM, in order for guests to have enough time to fill the tank before leaving the boat.

-14. Is it possible for some people to leave and other to join the crew during the trip?
+14. Is it possible for some people to leave and others to join the crew during the trip?

 Changes of the crew are possible - however, this should be indicated in advance, before embarkation, so as to make crew lists, on which the dates of changes as well information on people joining or leaving the crew will be specified.
 Before taking over the boat, the charter agency will provide the guests with a verified crew list with data both before and after the change, which the guests have to have during the sailing.
 If the crew suddenly changes during the cruise, without previous notice, the guests are obliged to contact the charter agency and inform them about the changes in order for them to send a new verified crew list.
 The new list can then be sent via fax to the guests (to any place where they are at that moment).
 In case of a control, the guests have to present the new crew list, although they are obliged to keep the old one as well.